 - Get involved!
 Volunteering with ALS of Michigan is easy, and volunteers are one of our greatest assets.
 There are a variety of volunteer opportunities from serving on a committee to helping out in the office, or even working with our pALS and their families.

 - Get involved with an event!
 This is a terrific way to meet others who support our cause and have a great time too.
-There are several events every year: The Bootlegger’s Bash; Lou Gehrig Day at Comerica Park; and our largest event, Walk ‘n Roll for ALS.
-Whether you help as a volunteer at one of these events or you choose to attend as a supporter, your involvement makes a difference.
+Our signature events include ALS Auction Mania, The Bull Run and Walk, Run ‘n Roll for ALS.
+Whether you help as a volunteer, help solicit donations or you choose to attend as a participant, your involvement makes a difference.

 - Make a contribution.
 These can be made in honor or memory of a loved one, a special life event, or just as a general donation.
 You can choose from any of our program areas and designate your donation to support that specific area.